Ex-NFL star Colin Kaepernick helping to cover legal costs for Minnesota protesters

 Her attorney, Ryan Garry, has been tapped by Kaepernick's foundation to also draft legal motions to be shared with other lawyers in similar cases in Minnesota.
 Garry said he is seeking to dismiss all cases like Hubertus' on First Amendment grounds.

-“I’m not making [expletive] on these cases but I’m doing it because I think it’s the right thing to do and I think at this pivotal moment in our nation’s history we are going to look back and say, ‘How did we react?’ ” Garry said.
-“I want to react and try to do the right thing.”
+Garry said he was not in it for the money.
+"I'm doing it because I think it's the right thing to do and I think at this pivotal moment in our nation's history we are going to look back and say, 'How did we react?' " he said.
+"I want to react and try to do the right thing."

 Garry said he wants to see all of the cases joined together to be defended in court.